Special EventsNew Access to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 The Bluebell Railway's Signal Boxes

-The Bluebell Railway presently operates along a nine mile stretch of the old Lewes and East Grinstead Railway, opened in 1882, that at one time boasted five signal boxes but today has just three.
-Of these original five, only that at Horsted Keynes has survived.
+The Bluebell Railway presently operates along an eleven-mile stretch of the old Lewes and East Grinstead Railway, opened in 1882, that at one time boasted seven signal boxes.
+Of the original seven, however, only that at Horsted Keynes has survived, and has attracted Grade 2 listed status, and is one of three operational boxes now in use on the Railway.

 Kingscote